rajington/windowsapp/README.md

 ## More Configs

-The home page of the wiki is [a user-editable list of configs](https://github.com/sdegutis/windows.app/wiki).
-Browse configs there, and even add your own.
+The [wiki home page](https://github.com/sdegutis/windows.app/wiki) has a list of configs from users, and configs that replicate other apps (like SizeUp and Divvy).

 ## API